Support Pete Wirs and his USA Teammates at the World Beach Wrestling Championships

-Pete Wirs at age 59, became the oldest person to have his first sanctioned wrestling bout in a national or world championship, at the USA Wrestling's Veterans (Masters) National Championship in Las Vegas, NV.
+Pete Wirs at age 59, became the oldest person to have his first sanctioned wrestling bout in a national or world championship, at the USA Wrestling's Veterans (Masters) National.
+Championship in Las Vegas, NV.
 Wirs lost the bout to Kevin Hejnal in only 12.4 seconds, but the audience gave Wirs a standing ovation for making history.
 Wirs improved in his second bout, requiring Steve Contarino an additional 11 seconds to down Wirs.

 Wirs becomes the first registered terminally ill person to run the world-famous Philadelphia Broad Street Run, the nation's largest 10 mile race.
 Wirs finished 2:13:59, placing 484 out 525 men age 60-65.
 (Photograph -showing ACS Team Determination at the Starting Line, courtesy of American Cancer Society)

-His Interdisciplinary Medical Team pulled Pete Wirs from the June 24th Philly Triathlon because (1) air passage blockage issue has not been resolved to the doctors' satisfaction and (2) the medical community wouldn't be getting the appropriate press coverage due to the failure of the Kenney Administration providing proper support for the triathlon.
+His Interdisciplinary Medical Team pulled Pete Wirs from the June 24th Philly Triathlon because (1) air passage blockage issue has not been resolved to the doctors' satisfaction and (2) the medical community wouldn't be getting the appropriate press coverage due to lack of City logistical support.

 On Saturday, July 27, 2018, Pete Wirs won another gold medal at the Keystone State Games in Wilkes-Barre, PA.
 Because competitors at his age were not at his weight (177 lbs), Wirs drew a 20-year old opponent.
 Wirs "kinda" got clobbered in the first bout suffering a fall at .58, drew a tie 0-0 in the second bout before literally running out of oxygen (due to the Mito and related medical problems) and at least scored an escape point in a loss in the third bout.
 Wirs got a standing ovation from the fans after the first bout.